Duett-AS/DuettAPI/README.md

 Duett offers an API for creating effective and future-oriented integrations with Duett Economy.
 We have created an API that enables integration partners to deliver integration services faster and more cost-effectively than is possible with traditional integration development.

 Become less dependent on systems and streamline everyday life.
-We help you get the systems to play together so that everyone can spend their time on value-creating tasks.
+We help you get the systems to play well together so that everyone can spend their time on value-creating tasks.

 If you want to develop an integration, just contact us, and we will provide you with information about the process of becoming an integration partner.

-In this repo you will find ready-made codes that allow you to quickly reach your goal with your integration project.
-You can suggest changes and suggest new functionality in the discussion forum, or send us an e-mail to api@duett.no .
+In this repo you will find ready-made codes that allows you to quickly reach your goal with your integration project.
+You can suggest changes and suggest new functionality in the discussion forum, or send an e-mail to us at api@duett.no

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CURRENT STATUS -->
 ## Current status
 **Hour registation:**
 The time registration endpoints provide opportunities to submit hours for invoicing and for payroll.
-Articels, carriers, carrier types, customers and projects can be administered.
+Articles, carriers, carrier types, customers and projects can be administered.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- FEATURES THAT ARE BEING WORKED ON -->
 ## Features that are being worked on
 **Order:**
 The order endpoints allow you to submit orders for invoicing and orders as offers.
-Attachments to the order such as receipts are sent together with the order and are included in the order processing in Duett Economy.
+Attachments to the order such as receipts are sent together with the order and are included in order processing in Duett Economy.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->